plone/documentation/docs/developer-guide/deprecation.md

 ### Deprecate a template location

 Sometimes you need to move templates to new locations.
-Since add-ons often use [`z3c.jbot`](https://github.com/zopefoundation/z3c.jbot) to override templates by their position, you'll need to point them to the new position as well as make sure that the override still works with the old position.
+Since add-ons often use [`z3c.jbot`](https://github.com/zopefoundation/z3c.jbot) to override templates by their location, you'll need to point them to the new location as well as make sure that the override still works with the old location.

 To deprecate a template, follow these steps.